Kotlin/kotlin-spec/docs/kotlin.core/cdfa.md

 Some nodes are *labeled*, similarly to how statements may be labeled in kotlin.
 These are special in the sense that if a fragment mentions a particular labeled node, this node is the same as any other node with this label in the whole graph.
 This is important when building graphs representing loops.

+There are two other special kinds of nodes: `unreachable` nodes, signifying unreachable code, and `backedge` nodes, important for some kinds of analyses.

 #### Expressions